Mercedes-Benz Steering Wheel Stuck Up Won’t Go Down

 Symptoms

-- The steering wheel moves in and out but not up and down
+- The steering wheel moves in and out but not up and down.

-- The steering wheel adjustment function stops working intermittently
+- The steering wheel adjustment function stops working intermittently.

-- UP/DOWN steering wheel not working
+- The UP/DOWN steering wheel is not working.

-- Easy Entry/Exit feature not working
+- The easy Entry/Exit feature is not working.

-- Steering wheel stuck at the top
+- The steering wheel is stuck at the top.

-- Steering wheel height adjustment stopped working
+- The steering wheel height adjustment stopped working.

 - steering wheels are stuck in the up position